Koko-66/Translate_it/README.md

 - [Geeks for Geeks](https://www.geeksforgeeks.org/check-if-email-address-valid-or-not-in-python/) for code for e-mail validation using Regex.
 <!-- - https://stackoverflow.com/questions/37201250/sending-email-via-gmail-python) for tips on how to apply Auth2 with- -->
+- [Programiz](https://www.programiz.com/python-programming/docstrings) for notes on how to write docstrings for modules and classes.

 Content of the css, xterm.css and xterm.js provided with the Code Institute template, orirginally forked from [Fabrice Bellard's javascript vt100 for jslinux](http://bellard.org/jslinux/)